UntitledModGame/umg-mods/lootplot.s0/_planning/M25/M25_feedback.md

 --> Change to: "FLOATY: This item can sit outside of slots"

+- Michael: When lining up shards, confused as to why they didn't combine instantly.
+--> IDEA: Have shards combine using `onUpdate`.
+That way, we can have a juicy animation when the player places them down.
+Also, it's instant.

 - Sheepollution: Didn't understand treasure-sacks
 --> IDEA: Add shapes to sack-items.